Updated May 28, 2026 with current Raven and Bear pricing.

 Raven or Bear?

-Choose Raven if your notes need to live as plain Markdown files that git, Finder, terminal tools, Claude, Cursor, and MCP filesystem servers can read.
+Choose Raven if your notes need to live as plain Markdown files that git, Finder, terminal tools, Claude, Codex, Cursor, and local MCP clients can read.
 Choose Bear if you want a mature hashtag-first writing app with encrypted notes, OCR search, many themes, and more export formats.

 Pick Raven for files.

 Raven stores every note as a plain .md file in a folder you control.
-That folder can be opened in Finder, searched with ripgrep, versioned with git, or handed to Claude.
+That folder can be opened in Finder, searched with ripgrep, versioned with git, or read by Claude, Codex, Cursor, and local MCP clients.

 Pick Bear for its mature editor.